shaack/cm-web-modules/README.md

-# jEm
+# modulo-js

-jEm are JavaScript ES6 (ECMAScript 6) modules, used for coding [chessmail](http://www.chessmail.eu).
+modulo is a library of JavaScript ES6 (ECMAScript 6) modules, used for coding [chessmail](http://www.chessmail.eu).

-The main purpose of jEm is, to prevent the usage of large libraries, and to provide needed functionality with the smallest and cleanest amount of code possible.
+The main purpose of modulo is, to prevent the usage of large libraries, and to provide needed functionality with the smallest and cleanest amount of code possible.

-The jEm modules have no external dependencies, they don't use jQuery or other frameworks.
+The modulo modules have no external dependencies, they don't use jQuery or other frameworks.
 They are written with modern vanilla JavaScript in ECMAScript 6 syntax.

-The jEm modules are:
+The modulo modules are:

 - [Audio](https://github.com/shaack/svjs-audio) Module for the [Web Audio API](https://developer.mozilla.org/de/docs/Web/API/Web_Audio_API).
 For playing audio samples in a web page.
 - [SVG](https://github.com/shaack/svjs-svg) Module to render SVG elements and load sprites.